 - Perform searches using the seed keywords you’ve selected for your article.

 Use an original and attention-grabbing headline.

 Create a title that will attract people to click on your article over any other.
-Neil Patel describes writing great headlines as crucial to the success of your article.
-Choose descriptive your words that pop out to readers and have the sizzle effect (when just saying it slices through the air and perks up the ears.)
+Neil Patel explains that writing great headlines is crucial to the success of your article.
+Choose descriptive words that pop out to readers and have the sizzle effect (when just saying it slices through the air and perks up the ears.)